Callum-Irving/snvis/README.md

-# Social Network Visualizer (snvis)
+# Social Network Visualiser (snvis)

-This is a tool to visualize social networks from a spreadsheet of connections.
+This is a tool to visualise social networks from a spreadsheet of connections.